-A10.
+A12.
 Video

-In May, June, and July, PaintCare ran video commercials online.
+Monthly from April through July, PaintCare ran video commercials online.
 Commercials included one showing a single room painted and decorated several times in changing eras by contractors and a DIYer homeowner.
 While the styles and fashions of décor evolve with time, the leftover paint stacks up in the closet.
 The audience learns that, finally, in the present era there is a new solution for an ongoing problem; now you can recycle leftover paint with PaintCare.
+PaintCare's video commercials can be viewed on its YouTube and Vimeo channels.